-Sport provided the answer on so many levels, it has no language or social barriers and is respected worldwide, this enabled me to build up the trust I needed for families to allow their girls to train at a lacrosse camp.
+Sport provided the answer on so many levels, it has no language or social barriers and is respected worldwide, this enabled me to build up the trust I needed for families to allow their kids to train at a lacrosse camp.
 This has led to successful relationships being built up between schools, communities and Kenya Lacrosse facilitating expansion across Western Kenya.
 We also been able to expand the programme to include boys.

 So why sport?

-- Because we are now directly assisting hundreds of young women across Kenya.
-100% of our aid goes directly to the young women in our camps including water, food and basic necessities.
+Because we are now directly assisting hundreds of young people across Kenya.
+100% of our aid goes directly to the young athlete’s in our camps including water, food and basic necessities.

-- Because we are giving these girls hope not only in representing their country at international level, but pride in being part of an Olympic dream.
+Because we are giving these kids hope not only in representing their country at international level, but pride in being part of an Olympic dream.

-- But most importantly, because we are empowering these young women of the future to learn new life skills to gain self-respect and the respect of their communities to enable them to realise their potential.
+But most importantly, because we are empowering these young athlete’s of the future to learn new life skills to gain self-respect and the respect of their communities to enable them to realise their potential.

 When you look at it that way, the question isn’t really about why, it’s really a question of why not?